Roy-SR-007/Roy-SR-007.github.io/_projects/age.markdown

 The analysis was successfully completed once again under the supervision of [Dr.Subhamoy Maitra, ASI, ISI Kolkata](https://www.isical.ac.in/~subho/).
 To thoroughly glance through the study and inference that has been drawn, feel free to read the [paper](https://docs.google.com/document/d/1AGmEtII40x8OVZd5jrCNuJ6ZCvdQM1yN/edit?usp=sharing&ouid=102070392430420715240&rtpof=true&sd=true).

 It goes without saying that, the study has a prospective aim in itself, i.e., to facilitate any resources and records to undertake technological advancements and innovations for the elderly (60+ aged individuals).
+Feel free to go through the [detailed analysis](https://docs.google.com/document/d/1AGmEtII40x8OVZd5jrCNuJ6ZCvdQM1yN/edit?usp=sharing&ouid=102070392430420715240&rtpof=true&sd=true).